Communities Mental Health and Wellbeing Fund

 The fund also encourages applications that focus on at-risk groups, including young people (16–24), women affected by sexual violence, older people (50+), people with disabilities, minority ethnic groups, LGBTI communities, refugees, neurodiverse individuals, and those facing multiple disadvantage.

-Applications will be screened by Third Sector Dumfries and Galloway (TSDG) for eligibility before being assessed by an independent scoring panel.
+Applications are screened by Third Sector Dumfries and Galloway (TSDG) for eligibility before being assessed by an independent scoring panel.

 For more information, contact wellbeingfund@tsdg.org.uk